 This is highly prestigious scholarship focuses on character, service, and leadership.
 Please refer to their website in Procedures for more information.

 The Loran Award is one of the country’s most comprehensive merit-based undergraduate awards, valued at $100,000 over four years.
-Moving forward there will be a single application process, as opposed to our former dual system of school sponsorship and the direct pool.
-All eligible students will be welcome to apply by filling out the application, uploading a transcript, and naming a reference.
+There is a single application process where students apply to a direct pool of applicants.
 School sponsorship is no longer required.

 All successful applicants must be well-rounded students who present a minimum 85% cumulative average and demonstrate character, promise of leadership and strong commitment to service in the community.
 Must be a Canadian citizen or have residency status.
 This scholarship can only be used for a specific number of Canadian universities.